-Mark breakdown:
+-Mark breakdown:

+-Midterm exam:

-Midterm exam: 24% of the final grade.
+24% of the final grade.
 The midterm exam covers material from the lectures delivered before the reading week.
 It doesn't include a laboratory component.
 The exam consists of around 70 multiple choice questions, with 5 possible answers.
+Duration 2 hours

+-Final exam:

-Duration 2 hours -Final exam: Consist of a laboratory and a lecture component.
+Consist of a laboratory and a lecture component.

-The lecture component (35% of the final grade) covers material from midterm onwards.
+The lecture component (34% of the final grade) covers material from midterm onwards.
 Thus, it is not cumulative and consists of around 70 multiple choice questions with 5 possible answers.
 The questions are based on the lectures and assigned readings that were not included in the midterm exam.

--The laboratory component of the final exam contributes to 15% of the final grade.
-For the grade distribution for the laboratory, including lab reports and participation, please see the Laboratory outline.
+The laboratory component of the final exam contributes to 14% of the final grade.

+-Laboratory:

+28% of the final grade.
+The grade distribution for the laboratory can be found in the Laboratory outline.